Geometric bound on structure factor

 \textit{Atomic insulators. ---} To gain intuition about the structure factor of band insulators at small $q$, let us start with a simple example of an array of atoms forming a $d$-dimensional cubic lattice.
 When the lattice constant $a$ is large enough, we can neglect the hopping between the atoms and the system is an atomic insulator.
-Its energy eigenstates are thus given by the localized orbitals of individual atoms, denoted as $\phi_n(\vec{r}-\vec{R})$, where $\vec{R}$ is the position of an atom and $n$ is the label for each atomic orbital.
-When each atom has one electron occupying $n=0$ orbital, the structure factor at $\vec{q}$ away from the reciprocal lattice vectors is given by (see Supplemental Materials for the derivation)
+Its energy eigenstates are given by the localized orbitals of individual atoms, denoted as $\phi_n(\vec{r}-\vec{R})$, with $\vec{R}$ the position of an atom and $n$ the label for each atomic orbital.
+When each atom has one electron occupying $n=0$ orbital, the structure factor at $\vec{q}$ away from the reciprocal lattice vectors is given by (see SM for the derivation)